frederickaplan/fdh/files/PART1/fdh-1-3.md

 Intro on the view from outerspace.
 How would an alian understand the fight between the privatization of knowldege and the Great Common

+(Important to check relation / integratation with 4.1 / Data Management)

 ### Commons

 Public domain